zohaiblazuli/pucc-niuc/PAPER.md

 ### Span-Level Key-Value Masking

-A promising enhancement involves **span-level KV masking** where detected imperative spans are cryptographically masked during LLM processing while preserving their structural positions for post-processing verification.
+A promising enhancement involves **span-level KV masking** where detected imperative spans are masked during LLM processing while preserving their structural positions for post-processing verification.
 This approach would enable LLMs to process content containing neutralized imperatives without exposure to the original malicious text, providing additional security layers beyond annotation-based neutralization.

-The KV masking approach would operate at the transformer attention mechanism level, replacing imperative token embeddings with cryptographically secure placeholder representations during inference.
+The KV masking approach would operate at the transformer attention mechanism level, replacing imperative token embeddings with secure placeholder representations during inference.
 Post-generation verification would unmask these placeholders and validate that no new imperatives were generated through the LLM's processing of the masked content.

 ### Semantic Intent Analysis